JuanSebastianGB/mars-rover-photo-viewer/README.md

 - **NASA API Integration**: The app connects to the NASA Open APIs and fetches photos from the 'Mars Rover' endpoint 🆗.
 - **Rover Selection**: Users can choose a specific rover (Curiosity, Opportunity, or Spirit) to view the corresponding photos 🆗.
 - **Pagination**: The photos are displayed in a paginated manner, with a maximum of 25 photos per page.
 Dynamic loading similar to Facebook or Instagram is implemented for smooth browsing experience (optional).
 - **Camera Filtering**: Users can filter the rover photos by the camera used to capture them.
-This feature allows users to narrow down the selection based on their preferences.
+This feature allows users to narrow down the selection based on their preferences 🆗.
 - **Default Date**: By default, the app displays the latest photos available for the current day 🆗.
 - **Search by Earth Day**: Users can search for photos based on a specific 'Earth Day' date.
 For example, entering the date '2020-09-22' will show the corresponding photos taken on that day 🆗.
 - **Search by Sol Date**: Users can search for photos based on the 'Sol' date.
 For example, entering the Sol date '2890' will display photos taken on that specific Martian day 🆗.